-Owner of another restaurant might reasonably argue: “That’s great idea, but I cannot put a huge WC sign, it simply won’t fit elegant design of our restaurant!”
-That’s true, and that’s what make managing complexity such a challenge.
+The owner of another restaurant might reasonably argue: “That’s great idea, but I cannot put a huge WC sign, it simply won’t fit the elegant design of our restaurant!”
+That’s true, and that’s what makes managing complexity such a challenge.

 - Eliminating one complexity normally results in adding more complexities or changing the stakeholder of complexity

-Following the fruits example, the sealed package reduces the ability to choose the fruits in the right quality and buy the needed amount.
-It also affects the way fruits should be stored both in the supermarket and in your fridge (adding more complexities).
-It’s easier for a shopper to pick a package of fruits in plastic with a price tag, but this will complicate the life of person who will have to recycle plastic more often.
+Following the fruit example, the sealed package reduces the ability to choose the fruit in the right quality and buy the needed amount.
+It also affects the way fruit should be stored, both in the supermarket and in your fridge (adding more complexities).
+It’s easier for a shopper to pick a package of fruit in plastic with a price tag, but this will complicate the life of the person who will have to recycle plastic more often.